When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Ratio-induced Weight Mismatch in Positive-Advantage Responses

-To empirically validate the preceding analysis, we conduct a controlled comparison between the original DAPO baseline and a modified variant.
+\paragraph{Setup.} To empirically validate the preceding analysis, we conduct a controlled comparison between the original GRPO baseline and a modified variant.
 In this variant, we replace the token-level IS ratios of \textbf{positive-advantage samples} with their \textbf{response-level average IS ratios}, while keeping the negative-advantage samples unchanged.
 This design isolates the impact of the mismatched IS weights identified in Section~\ref{subsec:is_mismatch_positive}, ensuring that any observed behavioral differences arise solely from the reweighting of positive tokens.
 If our hypothesis is correct, the modified setup should partially alleviate the weight mismatch issue.
-Specifically, we expect to observe (1) a slower and smoother decline in entropy, indicating reduced overfitting; (2) slower growth in repetition rate and clip ratio, suggesting improved stability; and (3) comparable or even improved task performance despite reduced update aggressiveness.